paulmurphy105/Book-Finder-UI/README.md

 This was built over the Christmas holidays, 2021.
 I checked Amazon and Goodreads but I could not find a way to include a page count range in my search.
 I checked a few publically available APIs to see if I could leverage those but none of them ticked all of the boxes.
 When I stumbled across the right dataset on Kaggle, I decided to build this as I knew I would use it myself.
 The [About](https://findyournextbook.vercel.app/about) page goes into some detail about the technologies used and some of the outstanding items.

+The [Books](https://findyournextbook.vercel.app/books) page is where the searching happens The [About](https://findyournextbook.vercel.app/about) page gives some info on the project The [home](https://findyournextbook.vercel.app/) page is filled with SEO buzzwords

 # Built using Remix!

 - [Remix Docs](https://remix.run/docs)